j-teasdale/j-teasdale/README.md

-- 👋 Hi, I’m @jonathanteasdale, front-end developer and Wordpress/Webflow specialist
+- 👋 Hi, I’m @jonathanteasdale, front-end developer and Webflow specialist
 - 👀 I’m interested in learning more front-end frameworks
-- 🌱 I’m currently learning full-stack development
+- 🌱 I’m currently learning front-end development and ux/ui design
-- 💞️ I’m looking to collaborate on open-source projects
+- 💞️ I’m looking to collaborate on front-end projects
 - 📫 How to reach me - jonathant94@protonmail.com

 <!---